Palestinian nationalism: Origins

 Zachary J. Foster suggests the first recorded use of the term "Filastini" (lit.
 'Palestinian') to describe the region's Arab inhabitants dates to 1898, when Khalil Beidas used it in the preface to a book he translated from Russian to Arabic.
 (Note: In the book, Akim Olesnitsky's A Description of the Holy Land, Beidas explained that the summer agricultural work in Palestine began in May with the wheat and barley harvest.
 After enduring the entire summer with no rain at all—leaving the water cisterns depleted and the rivers and springs dry—"the Palestinian peasant waits impatiently for winter to come, for the season's rain to moisten his fossilized fields.")
 Foster said that the term "Palestinian" had already been used decades earlier in Western languages by the 1846–1863 British Consul in Jerusalem, James Finn; the German Lutheran missionary Johann Ludwig Schneller (1820–1896), founder of the Syrian Orphanage; and the American James Wells.
+Baidas' own education about the term "Palestine" can be traced to the Russian Seminary in Nazareth, where such texts were taught in Arabic translation.
+Russia's Arabic-language school system is said to have been influential in spurring the Nahda (Arab Enlightenment) throughout Palestine in the late nineteenth century.

 Foster also records early usage of the term by Farid Georges Kassab, "a Beirut-based Orthodox Christian" in 1909.
 Kassab refers to the Arabic-speaking locals as Palestinians throughout his book, Palestine, Hellenism, and Clericalism, but also says that "the Orthodox Palestinian Ottomans call themselves Arabs".
 From 1911, the Palestinian Arab Christian newspaper Falastin also addressed its readers as Palestinians.

 1936 issue of the Palestinian Arab Christian Falastin newspaper addressed its readers as "Palestinians" since its establishment in 1911.